Countingup/docker-openjdk/README.md

 ## Changelog

- - 2024-01-31 -- Rebuild to update base image for security vulnerability (coreutils/openssl)
+ - 2024-01-31 -- Rebuild to update base image for security vulnerability (coreutils/openssl) & remove explicit update to libssl and libcrypto
  - 2024-01-04 -- Rebuild to update base image for security vulnerability (curl/openssh)
  - 2023-11-13 -- Upgrade libssl1.1 and libcrypto1.1 for security vulnerabilities
  - 2023-10-13 -- Rebuild to update base image for security vulnerability (curl/nghttp2)